 Capital Markets Council

 In March 2014 the Capital Market’s Council held its inaugural convening at the Federal Reserve Bank of Atlanta to begin an exchange of information, trends, and perspectives on the state of the real estate capital markets.
-The senior level council is led by an executive committee including Chip Davidson, The Brookdale Group; Faron Hill, Peregrine Oak, LLC; and Brian Bailey, Federal Reserve Bank of Atlanta.
+The senior level council is led by an executive committee which includes: Brian Bailey, Federal Reserve Bank of Atlanta; Tom Brown, Ernst & Young; Chip Davidson, Brookdale Group; Faron Hill, Peregrine Oak, LLC; and Greg Winchester, Summit Investors, LLC.

 ULI is committed to promoting understanding of the real estate capital markets and providing leadership in fostering a healthy and productive real estate capital markets sector.
 The ULI Atlanta Capital Markets Council is a unique opportunity for leadership to engage in two-way conversations on market trends, monetary policy, and real-time issues and opportunities in the real estate markets.